thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/2_cast_rotary/3_mosaic/1_millefiori/cat-87.md

 ## Comments and Comparanda

-For the production technique see [[Dawes 2002]] and comments on [85.AF.85](#num).
+For the production technique see [[Dawes 2002]] and comments on {% cat '85.AF.85' %}.
 It could be part of a shallow carinated dish like 85.AF.85, or a non-carinated dish (for the class see [[Grose 1989]], pp. 256–261: composite mosaic vessels: non-carinated forms).

 ## Provenance